tztz/bin/README.md

 # My common bin folder

-My ~/bin folder with useful scripts and utilities.
+Some of my useful scripts and utilities.